Valafi/UE5-Style-Guide/README.md

 This is a subjective check on a per-asset basis, however any modular socketless assets should snap together cleanly based on the project's grid settings.

 It is up to the project whether to snap based on a power of 2 grid or on a base 10 grid.
-However if you are authoring modular socketless assets for the marketplace, Epic's requirement is that they snap cleanly when the grid is set to 10 units or bigger.
+However, if you are authoring modular socketless assets for the marketplace, Epic requires that they snap cleanly when the grid is set to 10 units or bigger.

 ### All Meshes Must Have Collision <a name="static-meshes--collision"></a>